EthanSansom/phinterval/README.md

 | `<phinterval> / <Duration>`       | `<interval> / <Duration>`  |

-{phinterval} set operations work as expected with arbitrary time spans, allowing some operations which are not possible in {lubridate}.
+{phinterval} set operations work as expected with arbitrary time spans, enabling operations that are not supported by {lubridate}.
 For example, the intersection of two non-overlapping intervals is an empty time span, called a `<hole>`.

 ``` r
 lubridate::intersect(jan_1_to_2, jan_4_to_9)